Table of contents

 Other parts of the document can then use this @id to reference the resource, creating a web of linked data.
 This is particularly useful when you want to define an entity once and reference it multiple times in different parts of your website.

-For instance, if you have an organization that’s mentioned multiple times on your site, you can define it once with an @id and then simply refer to that @id whenever the same organization is mentioned, instead of having to redefine the same properties over and over again.
+For example, if you have an organization that’s mentioned multiple times on your site, you can define it once with an @id and then simply refer to that @id whenever the same organization is mentioned, instead of having to redefine the same properties over and over again.

 Here’s an example: